 Early entrance should be viewed as a means of meeting a child's needs.
-The key to determining whether or not early entrance is recommended is to evaluate the student's ability, achievement, aptitude, and social/emotional characteristics.
+The key to determining whether or not early entrance is recommended is to evaluate the student's ability, achievement, and aptitude.
 Early entrance is designed for the exceptional child who is both academically ready as well as developmentally mature when compared to others his or her chronological age.
+Early entrance to kindergarten may be permitted if all of the following requirements are met: